Chazuta District

 Chazuta District is one of fourteen districts of the province San Martín in Peru.
 San Martín Province is located in north central Peru, in San Martín Region, a highland area on the edge of the Amazon Basin.
 Immediately to the east of San Martín Region is the large lowland region of Loreto, in the northeast corner of Peru.
+The area is home to members of the Kichwa-Lamista ethnicity, who migrated to the area from province of Lamas between 1850 and 1920.